 Dual Enrollment Courses for High School Students

 It's never too early to start thinking about life after high school.
-And whether you're heading to college or straight into a career, high school is the time to explore your interests and discover the skills that will set up a successful future.
-Taking rigorous courses and skill-building electives at a postsecondary level can give high school students an advantage, whether or not they pursue further education.
+And whether you're heading to college or straight into a career, high school is the time to explore your interests and develop the skills to set up a successful future.
 That's why Stride K12-powered schools offer opportunities for eligible students to earn college credits through dual enrollment or dual credit options.
 Students can get a head start on their college education and potentially graduate from college early.

 Completing college-level coursework in high school can have several benefits for high schoolers.
-Students enrolled in dual credit classes can:
+Students enrolled in these types of classes can:

 Families may also be able to reduce the financial burden of a postsecondary degree in states where dual enrollment is offered with reduced or waived tuition fees.*

-How can I learn about my dual enrollment options?
+How can I learn more about my dual enrollment or dual credit options?

-Dual credit opportunities vary by state, by school, and by partnerships with individual colleges and universities.
-To learn if your school offers dual enrollment opportunities and for full details, including eligibility requirements, contact your school's administrative office.
+Dual credit and dual enrollment opportunities vary by state, school, and partnerships with individual colleges and universities.
+Contact your school's administrative office to learn if your school offers these opportunities and for full details, including eligibility requirements.

 "I was taking classes at the University of New Orleans while taking my high school classes.
 So now I have 31 college credits."

 "I already earned my associate's degree at the same time I’m graduating today."

 **Madeline is a 2018 graduate of a K12-powered school in Louisiana, and her statement reflects her experience at her school.

 †Tyler is a 2019 graduate of a K12-powered school in Ohio, and his statement reflects his experience at his school.